 In contrast, according to the United Nations Office on Drugs and Crime, “the estimated amount of money laundered worldwide in a year is 2 to 5% of world GDP, or $800 billion – $2 trillion in US dollars”.

-In conclusion, about myth number 4 (Bitcoin is mainly used by criminals), we can say that it is false.
+In short, about myth number 4 (Bitcoin is mainly used by criminals), we can say that it is false.
 The volume of illegal transactions through Bitcoin has dropped.
 It is tiny compared to the United Nations figure cited above.

 Bitcoin is a world in itself.
 If you share that same interest in the cryptocurrencies as we do, we invite you to read other articles from the Bitcaribe blog.